brentstrong/bbq/README.md

 * Trim as much fat off as possible.
 * Cut into 4in long and 1/4“ thick pieces before you place in marinade.
 * Smoke at 180 until done - I like to go until all the red has faded to a dark brown/black color.
 This might be considered overdone, but I like it almost crispy.
-6-8hrs seems about right.
+6hrs seems about right.

 ## Jerky Marinade
 * For 3-5lbs meat
 * 1 cup soy sauce
 * 1 cup Worcestershire sauce
 * 2 cups water
+* 3/4 cup brown sugar
 * 1 tablespoon cayenne pepper - I triple this, but preserving the original recipe for now
 * 1 teaspoon garlic powder
 * 1 teaspoon black pepper